oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

   ![cloud-shell](images/cloud-shell.png)

-2. A Cloud Shell Instance will be launched and displayed.
+2. A Cloud Shell Instance will be launched.
   ![cloud-shell-textarea](images/cloud-shell-textarea.png)